Language Requirement: 3 years

 • Three years of college-level Spanish language complete, including University or Oregon SPAN 311 or SPAN 312

-• B2 Spanish Language Certification, through online Siele Exam
+• B2 Spanish Language Certification, through online Siele Global Exam (B2 in all 4 abilities - Writing, Reading, Speaking, Listening)

 • Relavent coursework on Latin American culture, society, or history is recommended